Mobile Session #1

 Our guest speakers and tour guides will answer questions about these green infill strategies, the codes, the code development process in Madison, public participation, design, public/private collaboration, and barriers to innovative infill, local and national, overcome and current.
 Faculty and students will find much fodder for research and willing “place-based” research partners.

-Samuel Dennis Jr, PhD ASLA (University of Wisconsin) and Ken Saiki, ASLA (Ken Saiki Design)
+Samuel Dennis Jr, PhD ASLA (University of Wisconsin-Madison) and Ken Saiki, ASLA (Ken Saiki Design)

 Public debates over who is welcome on State Street and who is not (and by whom) highlight issues of social justice and equitable access to Madison’s premiere public space.
 This walking tour will focus on design responses to the competing visions for State Street.